RestoreMonarchyPlugins/AssetModifier/README.md

 Another example is `isInvulnerable` property for weapons.
 Maplestrike originally can't damage structures or barricades like doors or sentries.
 Setting `isInvulnerable` and `structureDamage` will enable it to do that, but you will notice that when you shoot at the wall as a player it doesn't show this other kind of crosshair that indicates that you are dealing damage to a structure.

+If you need help finding a property or want to ask if it's possible to change specific property feel free to join our Discord server.

 ## Commands
 - **/checkasset \<id\> \<assetType\> or /checkasset \<guid\>** - List all properties of specific asset.